Table of Contents

 We offer a range of thyroid panels designed to provide different levels of detail, helping you avoid unnecessary tests while ensuring you don't miss key markers.

 - Bronze Thyroid: This is our focused starting point.
-It includes the base markers—TSH, Free T4, and Free T3.
-Importantly, it also includes our "Blue Horizon Extras": Magnesium and Cortisol.
+It includes the base markers—TSH, Free T4, and Free T3—plus Magnesium and Cortisol.

 Practical Considerations for Your Test

 How often you test is important, but how you test is equally vital for consistency.
+To ensure your results can be accurately compared over time, follow these guidelines:

 Moving From Data to Dialogue